ETH-NEXUS/civicutils/README.md

 ### Annotation of consensus drug response predictions

-Predictive data retrieved from CIViC and matched to the input molecular alterations can be further aggregated into so-called "consensus drug response predictions", which aim to effectively summarize the available drug information and facilitate in-silico prediction of candidate therapies tailored to specific variants and cancer types.
-To this end, CIViCutils provides function `process_drug_support()` which generates a consensus drug response prediction for every available drug, tier match and associated disease specificity category, using a majority vote scheme.
-TODO
+Available `Predictive` evidence retrieved from CIViC and matched to the input molecular alterations can be further processed and aggregated into so-called "consensus drug response predictions", which aim to effectively summarize the available drug information and facilitate in-silico prediction of candidate therapies and their therapeutic response tailored to specific variants and cancer types.
+To this end, CIViCutils provides function `process_drug_support()` which can combine multiple predictive evidence items into a single and unanimous response prediction for every tier match, drug, and disease specificity category available, using a majority vote scheme.

-# TODO
-Conversion of CIViC evidence items (i.e. combination of terms used for evidence direction and clinical significance) into an specific drug response prediction customized by the user, can be done through an input dictionary within the config file `data.yml` (entry `drug_support`).
+In addition, CIViCutils further interprets the evidence items to be aggregated (characterized by their combination of terms in the evidence direction and clinical significance) into a reduced set of concrete expressions relative to the direct therapeutic prediction; namely, `POSITIVE`, `NEGATIVE`, or `UNKNOWN`.
+To achieve this, the function makes use of a helper dictionary mapping CIViC evidence to drug responses, which is leveraged during the computation of the consensus predictions, and which can be customized by the user.

-Structure and default values of `drug_support` entry provided by CIViCutils in `data.yml`:
+Structure and default values of `drug_support` entry in config file [data.yml](https://github.com/ETH-NEXUS/civicutils/blob/development/civicutils/data/data.yml):
 ```
 drug_support:
     SUPPORTS: